 BC Firefighters at Canyon Lights

-TIP #1: Consider going to Capilano Suspension Bridge in December in the later afternoon, before it gets dark, so you can see the sights while the sun is out and you can still see the river below.
-Then stick around for nightfall (around 5:30 pm or so) to see the place all lit up with Christmas lights and looking completely different.
+TIP #1: Consider going to Capilano Suspension Bridge in December later in the afternoon, before it gets dark, so you can see the sights while the sun is out and you can still see the river below.
+Then stick around for nightfall (around 4:30 pm or so) to see the place all lit up with Christmas lights and looking completely different.

-TIP #2: Expect to spend between 1.5 and 2 hours at Canyon Lights, plus or minus depending on your interest level, the weather, the crowds and if all areas are open at the time of your visit.
-Take your time though and enjoy the amazing experience!
+TIP #2: Expect to spend between 90 minutes and two hours at Canyon Lights, plus or minus depending on your interest level, the weather, the crowds and if all areas are open at the time of your visit.
+Take your time, though, and enjoy the amazing experience!

 TIP #3: Canyon Lights gets especially busy on weekends and during the week just before Christmas.
 Be merry and have patience with the crowds, especially if relying on public transit or the free shuttle bus service when waiting to go home.

 TIP #4: Many areas at Capilano Suspension Bridge are not wheelchair accessible.
 However, visitors in wheelchairs do usually receive free admission.
-Also, if on leash and under control, dogs can accompany their owners to the venue.
+Also, if dogs are on leash and under control, they can accompany their owners to the venue.

 Tips about Annual Passes